nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

-* When editing tags, the existing tags of the pet will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the pet will be removed i.e. adding of tags is not cumulative.

 * You can remove all the pet’s tags by typing `t/` without specifying any tags after it.